If you enjoy lemon desserts, you will love this luscious Lemon Poppy Seed Cake!

 - Bake for 55 minutes, until a toothpick inserted into the center comes out clean.

 - Transfer to a wired rack and cook for 10 minutes.

 - FOR GLAZE

 - Invert cake onto wire rack.
-Using a toothpick, poke holes all over the cake: brush with some of the syrup.
-Set cake right side up, poke holes in top of cake and brush with remaining syrup.
+Using a toothpick, poke holes all over the cake: Brush with some of the syrup.
+Set cake right side up, pokes holes in the top of cake and brush with remaining syrup.
 Cool completely on the rack.